Go Back

 Instructions

-8AM Prepare Your Levain
+8PM Prepare Your Levain (or feed your starter)

 • About 12 hours before you want to mix up your dough, prepare your levain by mixing up the ingredients in a clean jar, and setting them aside at room temperature, with a loosely fitting lid.
 The levain is ready to use when active, bubbly, and doubled in size.

-8PM Mix Your Dough
+8AM Mix Your Dough

 • Once your levain is ready, mix up your levain and all of the dough ingredients by hand until well combined.
 Cover your dough, and let it rest for 30 minutes.

-• Turn the dough out onto a floured surface, and knead by hand for 5 minutes (you may also knead in the stand mixer with the dough hook at the lowest setting for 3-4 minutes).
+• Turn the dough out onto a floured surface, and knead by hand for 5 minutes (you may also knead in the stand mixer with the dough hook at the lowest setting for 5 minutes).

 7AM Final Proof and Bake

-• Using a 2 3/4 inch (7cm) round biscuit cutter, cut out rounds from your dough, and place them on your parchment.
+Shaping Method 2 (A little easier if your dough is warm): Using a 2 3/4 inch (7cm) round biscuit cutter, cut out rounds from your dough, and place them on your parchment.
 To use up your scrap dough, you can push the dough together and pinch to seal gently, and then cut out more muffins.
 The scrap muffins may look less beautiful, but they will still bake up delicious!

-• Preheat your cast iron skillet at the lowest heat for at least 10 minutes.
+• Preheat your cast iron skillet at the lowest heat for at least 10 minutes. *On my gas stove, the low heat setting is perfect.
+You may need to adjust on your stove.

 • Set the muffins on a cooling rack to cool.